phax/phase4-peppol-standalone/README.md

 **Note:** Documents are NOT validated internally.
 They need to be validated externally.

+## What is not included

+The following list contains the elements not considered for this demo application:

+* You need your own Peppol certificate to make it work - the contained keystore is a dummy only
+* Document validation is not included
+* Peppol Reporting is not included, as no backend connection is available

 ## Building

 This application is based on Spring Boot 3.x and uses Apache 3.x and Java 17 to build.